thaychansy/python-challenge/README.md

 To install Flask-GitHubApplication:

-pip install flask
+1. Open up your terminal

-A barebone Flask app using Flask, Bootstrap (v5.3.0) and jQuery (v3.6.3).
+2. Type ``pip install flask``

-## Now up-to-date with Bootstrap 5.3.0 and jQuery 3.6.3
+As of 05/19/2024 a barebone Flask app using Flask, Bootstrap (v5.3.0) and jQuery (v3.6.3) will be installed.

 ### Installation